bas080/dammen/README.md

 5. Add [optparse][3] to the cli module.

+## Tests

+> I want to give a shout out to the people that host [this PDN file][4].
+> I use these to test the parser and rule checker.

+The test require [mache][5] to be installed.

+Run the tests with perl's prove or by executing one of these files: ./t/\*.t

 ## Credits

+Veel dank aan FMJD voor het delen van de PDN bestanden.

 Ik wijd deze software toe aan Rom.
 Dankjewel voor het opnieuw ontwekken van mijn liefde voor het bordspel.